-Cf. Artide 27(2) of Regulation (EC) No 1/2001.
-Articles 15(2) and 16(1) of the implementing Regulation, and Article 17(3) of the Merger implementing Regulation.
-Those exceptions are also mentioned in Case T-7/89, Hercules Chemicals V Commission, [1991] ECR II-1711, paragraph 54.
-The Court has ruled that it does not belong to the Commission alone to decide which documents in the file may be useful for the purposes of the defence (Cf. Case T-30/91 Solvay v.
+Cf. Article 27(2) of Regulation (EC) No 1/2003, Articles 15(2) and 16(1) of the Implementing Regulation, and Article 17(3) of the Merger Implementing Regulation.
+Those exceptions are also mentioned in Case T-7/89, Hercules Chemicals v Commission, [1991] ECR II-17/11, paragraph 54.
+The Court has ruled that it does not belong to the Commission done to decide which documents in the AB may be useful for the purposes of the defence (Cf. Case T-30/91 Solvay v.
 Commission, [1995] ECR II-1775, paragraphs 81-86, and Case T-36/91 ICI vs. Commission, [1995] ECR II-1847, paragraphs 91-96).

+11. Results of a study commissioned in connection with proceedings are accessible together with the terms of reference and the methodology of the study.
+Precautions may however be necessary in order to protect intellectual property rights.

+Non-accessible documents 3.

+Internal documents 3.1.

-- Results of a study commissioned in connection with proceedings are accessible together with the terms of reference and the methodology of the study.
-Precautions may however be necessary in order to protect intellectual property rights. - 3.
-Non-accessible documents - 3.1.
-Internal documents - 3.1.1 General principles - Internal documents can be neither incriminating nor exculpatory (1).
-Thw do not constitute part of the evidence on which the Commission can rely in its assessment of a 'me.
-Thus, the parties will not be granted access to internal documents in the Commission file (2).
-Given their lack of evidential value, this restriction on access to internal documents does not prejudice the proper exercise of the parties' right of defence (3). - There is no obligation on the Commission departments to draft any minutes of meetings () with any person or undertaking.
+3.1.1 General principles

+- Internal documents can be neither incriminating nor exculpatory (1).
+They do not constitute part of the evidence on which the Commission can rely in in assessment of a case.
+Thus, the parties will not be granted access to internal documents in the Commission file (3.
+Given their lack of evidential value, this restriction on access to internal documents does not prejudice the proper exercise of the parties' right of defence (3. - 13.
+There is no obligation on the Commission departments to draft any minutes of meetings (4) with any person or undertaking.
 If the Commission chooses to make notes of such meetings, such documents constitute the Commission's own interpretation of what was said at the meetings, for which reason they are classified as internal documents.
-Where, however, the person or undertaking in question has agreed the minutes, such minutes will be made accessible after deletion of any business secrets or other confidential information.
-Such agreed minutes constitute part of the evidence on which the Commission can rely in its assessment of a case (5). - 14.
-In : case f a study comn is ioned in connection ith proceedings, correspondence between the Commission and its contractor containing evaluation of the contractor's work or relating to financial stud are considered internal documents and will thus not be accessible.
+Where, however, the person or undertaking in quwtion has agreed the minutes, such minutes will be made accessible after deletion of any business secrets or other confidential Information.
+Such agreed minutes constitute pan of the evidence on which the Commission can rely in its assessment of a case (?). - In the case of a study commissioned in connection with proceedings, correspondence between the Commission and its contractor containing evaluation of the contractor's work or relating to financial aspects of the study, are considered internal documents and will thus not be accessible.